 Create a Looker (Google Cloud core) Private Service Connect instance

-This page describes the process for using the gcloud CLI to create a Looker (Google Cloud core) instance with Private Service Connect enabled.
+This page describes the process for using the gcloud CLI to create a Looker (Google Cloud core) production or non-production instance with Private Service Connect enabled.

 Private Service Connect can be enabled for a Looker (Google Cloud core) instance that meets the following criteria: